-The interactive mapping responses revealed specific corridors and intersections in Durham, Chapel Hill, and Carrboro where pedestrian and bicyclist safety are a community concern.
-Factors such as lane widths, traffic volume, and proximity of transit stops to schools and employment centers were commonly cited as contributing this high-risk conditions.
+The interactive mapping responses revealed specific corridors and intersections in Durham, Chapel Hill, and Carrboro where pedestrian and bicyclist safety is a community concern.
+Factors such as lane widths, traffic volume, and proximity of transit stops to schools and employment centers were commonly cited as contributing to high-risk conditions.
 IMAGE PLACEHOLDER

-FIGURE 9 Interactive Survey Webmap
+FIGURE 11 Interactive Survey Webmap